 See some Nozawa Onsen videos here.

-As seen in the above picture, Nozawa Onsen Village is located at the foot of the ski resort, which spans across three main areas.
-The Nozawa Onsen ski resort is a large ski area that opened over seventy years ago.
+As seen in the above picture, the village is located at the foot of the ski resort, which spans across three main areas.
+The ski resort is a large ski area that opened over seventy years ago.
 There is plenty of terrain to explore, offering over fifty kilometres of trails or pistes beginning at an elevation of 1085 meters with 297 hectares of skiing surface.
-One of the pluses of skiing at Nozawa is that there really is something for everybody (see stats below).
-There are family friendly wide open pistes, some difficult mogul runs plus it offers some great powder days between the marked runs too.
-Active skiers will find a terrain park with jumps, rails, boxes and an eighty metre pipe to get the adrenalin pumping.
+See more Nozawa Onsen Ski Resort information here.

 Throughout the village there are about thirty different type of hot springs and thirteen public hot spring baths.
 Whilst the baths are free of charge, there is a box outside each one for visitors to provide a donation for upkeep.
 You will also need to take your own towel and soap.
 For Japan onsen etiquette please see here.
 Among these baths, Oyu, located at the centre of the village, is regarded one of it’s most recognizable landmarks – a beautiful bath house with an atmosphere reminiscent of the Edo period.
 The other famous hot spring in Nozawa Village is Ogama which is the hottest of the springs in Nozawa with the water temperature reaching about 90 degrees Celsius.
 This type of hot spring is rare in Japan and thus has been designated as a natural monument of national importance.
 Ogama has become the “kitchen” of the village as it is used to boil eggs and vegetables.